 Diagnostic Studies or Tests

-When you visit your doctor's office for an electrophysiologic evaluation, after conducting a thorough interview and physical, your doctor will most likely order additional tests.
-The purposes of these additional tests are:
+When you visit your doctor’s office for an electrophysiologic evaluation, after conducting a thorough interview and physical, your doctor will most likely order additional tests.
+The purpose of these additional tests are:

 - To see if indeed an arrhythmia is present and if it is, to obtain a recording of the rhythm disturbance so that it can be correctly identified.

 - To assess your risk of future adverse events, such as fainting spells and/or recurrent episodes.

 - To guide the treatment plan.